Destroy the Machines: Legacy

 In April 2018, NME named Destroy the Machines one of the fifteen best hardcore punk albums of all time.
 Kerrang! placed it among "The 21 Best U.S. Metalcore Albums of All Time."
 In 2017, Loudwire ranked Destroy the Machines 7th on its list of the best metalcore albums of all time.
 Dan Gump of Life Sentence Records named it the most representative album of the 1990s.

 The Duch band Born from Pain and the Argentinian band Nueva Ética ("New Ethic" in Spanish) are named after songs from the album.
 In March 2015, celebrating the release of The Discipline EP which re-released songs from Destroy the Machines, several musicians and animal right activists paid tribute to it, including Davey Havok of AFI, Andy Hurley of Fall Out Boy, Peter Daniel Young and Toby Morse of H2O.

-The song "Forced March" was covered by Between the Buried and Me on their 2006 album The Anatomy Of and "The Wrath of Sanity" was covered by First Blood on their 2012 album FBI Vol. 1.
+The song "Forced March" was covered by Between the Buried and Me on their 2006 album The Anatomy Of.
+"Born from Pain" was covered by Eighteen Visions on their covers album 1996 (2021).
+"The Wrath of Sanity" was covered by First Blood on their 2012 album FBI Vol. 1.
 "The Wrath of Sanity" is quoted in the songs "No Contest" (2005) by Gather and "Rules of Conviction" (2017) by First Blood and Jesse Barnett, the latter of which was dedicated to Earth Crisis and Path of Resistance.
 Maroon quotes Destroy the Machines in their 2006 song "24HourHate".

 An increase of animal rights activism corresponded with the rise of vegan straight edge bands during the 1990s, a phenomenon which activist Peter Daniel Young attributes largely to Destroy the Machines.